 The second step, building on the first one, is to factor in China’s increasing engagement abroad(peaceful, as usual) and Africa’s willingness to evolve, to redefine itself.
 The third step, like I have done above, will be to underline the lack of China’s democratic transparency and Africa’s problem of poor leadership and inconsistent policies, a symptom of its institutional schizophrenia.
 A combination of these factors describes the nature of China’s relationship with Africa and the criticism it has attracted.
-It also forms the ‘Symbiotic Development’ theory, the third and what I believe is the best theory that describes this burgeoning romance.
+It also forms the ‘Symbiotic Development’ theory, the third and what I believe best describes this burgeoning romance.

 There is also the fear about the increasing number of Chinese people in Africa.
-But rather than an unwarranted invasion of the continent, it should be regarded as a sign of progress, because people don’t move to places that do not offer promise of a better life.
+But rather than see this as an unwarranted invasion of the continent, it should be regarded as a sign of progress, because people don’t move to places that do not offer promise of a better life.
 And, as the world grows more connected, the numbers are only going to increase.
 The phenomenon reminds me of a story Howard French retold in his book ‘China’s Second Continent’: “One day it was raining heavily (in Accra, Ghana) and people were crowding into a bus for shelter.
 A Chinese couple approached and began to nudge their way into the crowd seeking cover.
 The Ghanaians began to grumble among themselves.
 ‘Who are these people?
 Why are they bothering us?’ they said.
 At that point, the Chinese man spoke up in Twi (Ghana’s near universal lingua franca).
 ‘Ade?’
 (Why?)
 ‘Aren’t we people, too?’”